 Types of Kidney Stones

-There are four basic types of kidney stones, each with its own composition and cause.
-Some kidney stones run in families, while others are related to lifestyle factors, such as diet.
-While additional substances such as certain medications can also form rare kinds of stones, the following types are the most prevalent.
+There are four basic types of kidney stones, each with its own cause and composition.
+Some kidney stones run in families, others are related to lifestyle factors such as diet.

-- Calcium stones: This most common type of kidney stone forms when calcium in the urine combines with additional substances, including oxalate (found in foods such as spinach and vitamin C supplements), phosphate, or carbonate.
-The risk of developing this type of stone is increased by diseases of the small intestine.
+- Calcium stones are the most common kidney stones.
+They form when calcium in the urine combines with additional substances such as oxalate (found in foods such as spinach and vitamin C supplements), phosphate, or carbonate.
+Your risk of developing this type of stone is higher if you have a disease of the small intestine.

-- Struvite stones: Most often found in women with a urinary tract infection, this type of stone contains magnesium and ammonia and can become large enough to block the bladder, ureter, or kidney.
+- Struvite stones occur most often in women with urinary tract infections.
+These stones contain magnesium and ammonia and can become large enough to block the bladder, ureter, or kidney.

-- Cystine stones: This type of stone forms in people with cystinuria, a hereditary condition that causes an excess of an amino acid called cystine.
+- Cystine stones form in people with cystinuria, a hereditary condition that causes an excess of an amino acid called cystine.